 Pursuant to Law No. 1,144 of 26 July 1991 governing the conditions to exercise economic activities in Monaco, in particular banking activities, and to Ordinance No. 3,021, the creation of a Monegasque credit institution, whether in the form of an SAM or in the form of a local branch, is subject to the delivery of both an authorisation from the government and a licence from the ACPR, which will ensure that the prudential requirements imposed by both EU and French legislation are satisfied.

-Ordinance No. 3,021 further states that a representative of the government attends all meetings of the ACPR that are considering files related to Monegasque credit institutions and that, before granting a banking licence to a credit institution, the ACPR should confirm that the establishment of such credit institution has been, in principle, approved by the government.
+Ordinance No. 3,021 further stipulates that a representative of the government attends all ACPR meetings regarding the consideration of files related to Monegasque credit institutions and that, before granting a banking licence to a credit institution, the ACPR should confirm that the establishment of the credit institution has been, in principle, approved by the government.

 i Relationship with the prudential regulator